What’s the Right Way to Find a Mentor?

 Steps to find mentors

-- Meet Up
+1. Meet Up

 Only a very few people have mentors, probably because of a lack of initiative to ask for an initial meeting.
-The rejection must not be feared and reach out to those who you admire.
+The rejection must not be feared, and reach out to those whom you admire.
 Find opportunities to interact with them.
 Ask for a quick 15 to 20-minute coffee break.
 Write an email; connect on social networks and conferences.
 Tell them what you like about them and how you would like to be guided and mentored by them.

-- Nurture the relationship.
+1. Nurture the relationship.

-Your mentors could be the ones in very high positions, so getting their time for you may get delayed but do not get disheartened in case of no response from the other side.
-Video conference can also be an option to start after which you can progress to phone calls.
+Your mentors could be the ones in very high positions, so getting their time for you may get delayed, but do not get disheartened in case of no response from the other side.
+Video conference can also be an option to start, after which you can progress to phone calls.

-- Follow up
+1. Follow up

-Once having met about 3 to 4 times, it will be easy to determine if the person can be your good mentor.
+Once you have met about 3 to 4 times, it will be easy to determine if the person can be your good mentor.
 Tell them about your idea of being their mentee.
 Even if they do not formally commit to a mentorship relationship, it will be great if they keep making time for you.

-- Maintain
+1. Maintain

 Always set an agenda for the meeting.
-Chat about a new project you worked on, ask for feedback, take notes and follow up on emails to stay on track.
+Chat about a new project you worked on, ask for feedback, take notes, and follow up on emails to stay on track.
 Meet often and try to figure out how often and how long to see each other.

-- Offer to help
+1. Offer to help

-Collaborative mentoring, on the other side, should reinforce the mentor’s own skills, gain him recognition, and should build a sense of personal growth.
+Collaborative mentoring, on the other hand, should reinforce the mentor’s own skills, gain him recognition, and build a sense of personal growth.
 Think about what you can return to your mentor, how you can commit yourself to challenges.
 Most of the time, simply sharing your own unique ideas with a mentor can help convince them.

 Finding a good mentor helps people take big leaps.
-A mentor can help you grow professionally so approach them intelligently and let them be convinced that you are the right mentee for them.
+A mentor can help you grow professionally, so approach them intelligently and let them be convinced that you are the right mentee for them.
 If you are an asset to your mentor, he would find it worth investing his time in you.
-This will further make sure that the mentor is available for you and you can easily seal the deal with the mentor.
+This will further make sure that the mentor is available for you, and you can easily seal the deal with the mentor.

-Also, read some popular posts
+Also, read some popular posts.